Izabela88/walkers-website/documents/features/features.md

     - ### **Reviews Carousel:**

         - Pet sitter reviews are appear as carousel.
-        - Each review includes: the date it was issued, the number of stars the reviewer gave, a photo of the reviewer and a description
+        - Each review includes: the date it was issued, the number of stars the reviewer gave, a photo of the reviewer and a description.
-        - The next or preview reviews can be seen after pressing the buttons underneath
+        - The next or preview reviews can be seen after pressing the buttons underneath.

         ![reviews carousel](/documents/reviews-carousel.png)

-        - If the pet sitter has not received any reviews, an appropriate message appears
+        - If the pet sitter has not received any reviews, an appropriate message appears.

         ![no review yet](/documents/no-review-yet.png)